saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 Layer 3 is the business understanding layer—a machine-readable representation of your organization's concepts, terminology, and relationships that agents can navigate without knowing database schemas, table names, or join logic.

-Think of the semantic layer as a universal translator between human language and data structures.
+Think of the semantic layer as a universal translator between human language and data structures.[1]
 When a care coordinator asks "Show me patients needing diabetes follow-up," the semantic layer translates this to: diagnosis codes E11.*, HbA1c lab results > 7.0, last appointment > 90 days, excluding deceased patients—automatically, without the coordinator writing SQL or knowing which tables contain which fields.

 **Diagram 4: Layer 3—Semantic Layer Architecture**